About Us .

 Our Mission

-Through fearless advocacy, we strive to challenge all systems of power, privilege and censorship that stand in the way of women’s access to equality, dignity and safety.
-We aim to use all the legal and advocacy tools available to remove barriers that prevent black and minority women’s access to their rights and democratic inclusion; to hold state and community institutions to account and to advance a feminist agenda for liberation and justice.
+Our mission aims to use all the legal and advocacy tools and mechanisms available to remove barriers that prevent black and minority women’s access to justice, human rights and democratic inclusion; to hold state and community institutions to account and to mobilise women to advance our feminist agenda for liberation, equality and justice through campaigns and activism.

 Our Aims & Objectives